ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 **Trust Model:**

-Collection of entities and processes that Service Providers rely on to help preserve security, safety, and privacy of data and which is predicated on the use of a CCSM implementation.
+Collection of entities and processes that entities rely on to help preserve security, safety, and privacy of data and which is predicated on the use of a CCSM implementation.

 Marsh S. (1994).
 "Formalizing Trust as a Computational Concept".
 Ph.D. thesis, University of Stirling, Department of Computer Science and Mathematics.